apacheignite/documentation/basic-concepts/asynchronous-support-20.md

   "body": "Note, that if async mode is enabled, actual synchronously returned values of methods should be ignored.
 The only way to obtain a return value from an asynchronous operation is from the `future()` method."
 }
 [/block]
-## Compute Grid Example
-The example below illustrates the difference between synchronous and asynchronous computations.

 [block:code]
 {
   "codes": [